Choosing the right electrician

 Look up their qualifications

-With some trades, tradesman may have years of acquired experience on the job, but no formal recognition or qualifications.
+With some trades, tradesperson may have years of acquired experience on the job, but no formal recognition or qualifications.
 However, with electricians, there are certain industry standards that you need to look out for.

 - Approved by the Building Control department of your local authority